 The story of Child Light follows a young girl named Aurora from 1985 Austria, who contracts an illness, which causes her to fall into a prolonged sleep.
 She wakes up to find herself in the world of Lemuria, which has had its sun, moon, and stars stolen by the Black Queen.
 It’s Aurora’s job, with the help of several allies, to recover these celestial bodies and reunite with her father in her own world.
 The story is very reminiscent of both Sleeping Beauty and many films in the Studio Ghibli library, such as Kiki’s Delivery Service and Spirited Away, in that it features a young girl coming of age and learning to survive in the world.
 The dialogue in the story is structured through rhyme, making the story essentially feel like an extremely long poem, which is very original for a video game.
 There are times when the poetry is somewhat hit and miss, but for the most part, it adds positively to this extremely artistically driven game.
 While it may not be as funny as South Park, it certainly has a lot more artistic value attached to it in every way.

 Originality – 9/10

-Overall, Child of Light is an artistic tour de force of a video game, with great gameplay, great visuals and a great story.
+Overall, Child of Light is an artistic tour de force of a video game, with great gameplay, great visuals, and a great story.
 I think if it were to have been made to last a whole lot longer, then it would have been a much greater force to be reckoned with.
-But regardless, this game is, to me, one of the standout titles of this year so far.
+But regardless, this game is, to me, one of the standout titles of 2014.